NIcholasJudd/SPMS/README.md

 Client side

  - 'cd ./client'
+ - 'sudo npm i -g gulp slush slush-ng'
  - 'npm install'
- - 'sudo npm install -g gulp' (you should only have to do this once, it sets up gulp globally)
  - 'gulp'
 You should get something starting up, and it should say something like 'Server started http://localhost:2772'